• Skip to primary navigation

 This one is obvious.
 Directly open a specific web page using a QR code.

-Scan a code to open the compose window of the Mail app, with address, subject and message text already filled in.
+Scan a code to open the compose window of a Mail or Messages app, with subject, phone number and message text already filled in.

 Join Wi-Fi Networks